maramasaeva/pythia/README.md

 # Pythia in Python: A Delphi Replication Study

-This is the repository containing the files of Mareta Masaeva's Master's Thesis.
+This is the repository containing the files of Mara Masaeva's Master's Thesis.

 Classifiers_with_SHAP.ipynb:  different classical classifiers with their most important features in SHAP plots